Frequently Asked Questions

 Additionally, BGSU uses Canvas as our course delivery system for most courses.
 Our courses are small, with most graduate courses capped at 15 students, which gives you significant time and attention from the course professor.

-Our MA in English with a specialization in English Teaching does not require a license in teaching, but it also does not include teacher licensure.
+Our MA in English with a specialization in English Teaching does not require a license in teaching, and it also is not a teacher licensure program.
 Our main population is comprised of current teachers (at the high school, community college, or middle school level) who wish to earn a subject-area Master’s degree (an MA in English).
 For some of those students who are teachers, the MA in English can lead to promotion or higher pay.
-For others it makes it possible to teach at the community college level or to teach Advanced Placement or Honors classes at the high school, or to teach what are sometimes called “dual enrollment” courses, meaning courses taught by the high school teacher that earn college credit.
+For others it makes it possible to teach at the community college level or to teach Advanced Placement or Honors classes at the high school level, or to teach what are sometimes called “dual enrollment” courses, meaning courses taught by the high school teacher that earn college credit.

 If you’re interested in teacher licensure, you can find details about teacher licensure at BGSU here: http://www.bgsu.edu/registration-records/admission-services/enrollment-guest-students/four-year-degree-seek-teacher-licensure.html